ishnavi1/Healthcare_System/README.md

 # API Documentation

 1. Import the Postman collection:
-   - Download the `postman_collection.json` file from the repository.
+   - Download the `Healthcare System.postman_collection.json` file from the repository.
    - Open Postman and import the file.

 2. API Endpoints: